-So I didnt take too many pictures of the build during this part, but its fairly basic wood working.
-So i tried doing this all in one piece, but did not have a way of making holes big enough to get the saw into so i could cut the inside hole out.
-I ended up just marking on the frame where the bezel ended and the screen began and cutting out pieces that were wider than the outside of the wooden frame and gluing them in place. then once the glue was set i trimmed the wood, and did this for all four sides.
+I didnt take any pictures of the build during this part, so I apologize.
+But this part really depends on you and the screen you chose, and I am not the greatest wood worker, so if you need a tutorial on that, look elsewhere.
+I build a faceplate out of some 1/4" ply I had and cut out 2" strips, clamped and glued them to the frame in the right place, then cut off the excess where it overlapped the outside of the frame.
+I ended up just marking on the frame where the bezel ended and the screen began.
 I then used wood putty to fill in any imperfections on the front as well as some spaces and imperfections on the sides.
 If you used some decent wood to start this project with this may not concern you, but the pallet wood i used was rough cut type stuff so there were chips pulled off from shipping and me disassembling it.

 All in all it looks decent enough.
 I wasnt too concerned with the wood working part being absolutely perfect.
 Once it was painted I grabbed 2 sawtooth picture hanging brackets and put those on the back and some nails into the drywall.